MathieuAvila/milendall/README.rst

 Incoherent
 ==========

-Incoherent is a FPS-like game in a volontarily incoherent world.
+Incoherent is a FPS-like game in a volontarily incoherent maze.
+It can be played in single- or multi-player modes.

+Mazes can be generated randomly, with various control on the randomness to make them interesting from a game point-of-view.
+A set of pre-computed mazes (levels) are available.

 Game Goal
 ---------